 - work experience (both paid and unpaid),

-- · educational achievements,
+- educational achievements,

 - accomplishments, and

 - transferable (aka employability) skills?

 As you were assembling the above, did you also identify your personality traits and work values?
 Did you assess the value of your educational pursuits?

 If you haven't, now is the time to do so.
-Be thinking about what you have to offer the employer - what skills have you gained during your college career - through projects, work experience, job shadowing, etc.
+(See the packet entitled Creating Your Résumé and Cover Letter, available in the ACS office or at http://bit.ly/UNKResCvLtr.)

 #2.
-Research the Company and Industry
+Research the Company

 Many job seekers come to the interview knowing little or nothing about the company.
-That's a big mistake!
-Impress employers by being able to talk knowledgeably about their company -- the products or services, recent accomplishments, challenges, mission, goals, culture, salary and benefits.
-You can find this information by looking at the company website, reading news articles, talking to current or former employees, and by using websites like Glassdoor.
+Don't be 'that guy' (or girl)!
+Impress employers by being able to talk knowledgeably about their company -- the products or services, recent accomplishments, challenges, mission and goals.
 As you learn about the company, analyze your own experiences and abilities.
 Ask yourself some questions: